-Bulk Purchases increase with more than 6% due to the increase of 14.4% by Eskom to the municipality for electricity and a 10% increase by Midvaal water.
+Bulk Purchases increase with more than 6% due to the increase of 14.4% by Eskom to the municipality for electricity and 10% by Midvaal water.

 General Expenditure - Contracted Services

 Contracted Services were reduced as the municipality is currently doing disconnections internally.